MarcoPWx/AI-OS-CE/README.md

 1. **📚 Storybook UI** - Full component development environment (runs on http://localhost:7007)
 2. **🤖 Python Agent** - Manages epics, GitHub issues, and documentation automatically

+## Scope of this repository (Community Edition)

+This repository contains the Community Edition (CE) of the AI-OS Storybook toolkit.
+It is designed to be fully local and manual-first.

+- Local Storybook UI with MSW-controlled latency and error simulation
+- Python Agent Boot CLI for managing docs/epics optionally wired to GitHub issues when you choose
+- No background daemons, no cloud services, no automated actions without explicit commands
+- Keep development simple, private, and reproducible on your machine

 ## Start Now (2 minutes)

 ```bash